 Best for: E-commerce stores on Shopify or WooCommerce that want chatbot automation.

 Crisp is a French-built customer messaging platform.
-It appeals to European teams who care about GDPR compliance and data sovereignty.
+It appeals to teams that want a workspace-priced chat tool from a European vendor.
 The product covers live chat, a shared inbox, a knowledge base, and a chatbot builder.
+(For EU-hosted data sovereignty specifically, Boei is the broader option, hosted in Amsterdam with the all-in-one stack on the entry tier rather than gated behind the $95/month plan.)
 The interface feels modern and clean.
 The real-time message preview shows what visitors type before they hit send.
 That gives agents a head start on responses.

 The free plan supports two agents with basic live chat.
-The Pro plan at $25 per month per workspace (not per agent) adds the knowledge base and automated messaging.
-For the AI chatbot, WhatsApp, and advanced analytics, you need the Unlimited plan at $95 per month per workspace.
+The Mini plan at $45 per month per workspace (not per agent) adds the knowledge base and automated messaging.
+Essentials at $95 adds more channels.
+For the AI chatbot (Plus, AI-First Support Suite) you need the $295/month tier.
 That is a big jump.
-Teams wanting AI or WhatsApp must commit to a plan with features they may not need.
+Teams wanting AI must commit to a plan with features they may not need.

-Crisp handles about six channels: live chat, email, Messenger, Instagram, X (formerly Twitter), and WhatsApp (top plan only).
+Crisp handles about six channels: live chat, email, Messenger, Instagram, X (formerly Twitter), and WhatsApp (higher tiers only).
 The MagicReply AI uses OpenAI to suggest responses from your knowledge base.
 It works well when your docs are thorough.
 For EU teams who want data stored on European servers, Crisp is a solid choice.
-But the pricing gap between Pro and Unlimited is steep.
+But the pricing gap to Plus ($295) is steep.

 Strengths: